phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- Once the file is created, start the agent in a new tab:
+- Start the agent in a new tab:
   - `nomad agent -config server.hcl`
-- Or...
+- Or ...

 ```shell
 nomad agent -config server.hcl > /tmp/nomad.log 2>&1 &
 ```

-- Note that **client** mode is disabled, and that we are only running as the server.
+- Note, the **client** mode is disabled.
+We are only running in **server** mode.
-- This server will manage state and make scheduling decisions but will not run any tasks.
+- Server will manage state and make scheduling decisions.
+Will not run any tasks.
-- Now we need some agents to run tasks!
+- Now, we need some agents to run tasks!

 ```shell
 ==> WARNING: Bootstrap mode enabled!
 Potentially unsafe operation.